-Angle Sail Blade High Lift Parallel Sail Blade (Do not use with the mulching baffle) Mulching Baffle Roller Scraper Grass Cutting: 1.9 to 4.4 cm (0.75 to 1.75 inch) Height-of-Cut Recommended in most applications May work well in light or sparse turf Has been shown to improve dispersion and after cut performance Can be used any time that rollers build up with grass or large flat Grass Cutting: 5 to 6.4 cm (2.00 to 2.50 inch) Height-of-Cut Recommended for thick or lush turf nick Recommended for light or sparse turf on northern grass are cut at least times per week at than 1/3 of the grass are cut at least times per week at the sparse turn. grass clumps of grass are seen.
+Angle Sail Blade High Lift Parallel Sail Blade (Do not use with the mulching baffle) Mulching Baffle Roller Scraper Grass Cutting: 1.9 to 4.4 cm (0.75 to 1.75 inch) Height-of-Cut Recommended in most applications May work well in light or sparse turf Has been shown to improve dispersion and after cut performance on northern grasses that are cut at least three times per week and less than 1/3 of the grass Can be used any time that rollers build up with grass or large flat Grass Cutting: 5 to 6.4 cm (2.00 to 2.50 inch) Height-of-Cut Recommended for thick or lush turf Recommended for light or sparse turf grass clumps of grass are seen.
 The scrapers may actually increase clumping in certain Grass Cutting: 7 to 10 cm (2.75 to 4.00 inch) Height-of-Cut May work well in lush turf Recommended in most applications blade is removed.
 Do not use with the high lift parallel sail blade applications.
 Leaf Mulching Recommended for use with the mulching baffle Not Allowed Use with combination sail or angle sail blade only Pros Even discharge at lower height of cut Cleaner look around bunkers and fairways Lower power requirements More lift and higher discharge velocity Sparse or limp turf is picked up at high height of cut Wet or sticky clippings are discharged efficiently May improve dispersion and appearance in certain grass cutting applications Very good for leaf mulching Reduces roller buildup in certain applications Cons Does not lift the grass well in high height of cut applications Wet or sticky grass has a tendency to build up in the chamber, leading to poor quality of cut and higher power requirements Requires more power to run in some applications Tends to windrow at lower height of cut in lush grass Do not use with the mulching baffle Grass will build up in the chamber if attempting to remove too much grass with baffle in place